February 11, 2021

 It is normally issued to those who have already started the process of seeking employment-based lawful permanent resident status.

-As of December 2017, USCIS had approved 1,26,853 applications for employment authorisation for H-4 visa holders.
+As of December 2017, USCIS had approved 1,26,853 applications for employment authorization for H-4 visa holders.

 The 2015 rule was challenged by Save Jobs USA in a federal court.